 - Parex reasonably believes that continuing the relationship would expose it to legal, regulatory, reputational, or financial risk;

-- the Merchant becomes insolvent, enters liquidation, or is subject to analogous proceedings.
+- the Client becomes insolvent, enters liquidation, or is subject to analogous proceedings.

-Upon termination, Parex may retain Reserves and continue to exercise its rights under these Terms for a period sufficient to cover residual Chargebacks, refunds, and compliance obligations.
+Upon termination, Parex may retain Reserves and continue to exercise its rights under these Terms for a period sufficient to cover residual transfer reversals, refunds, and compliance obligations.

 17. Amendments